 There’s even a long-distance walk of 65 miles / 104km, the Speyside Way, that starts/ends in Buckie, an old fishing town on the Firth, and ends/starts in Aviemore – in the Highlands (somewhat inevitably).

-It follows the course of the River Spey for much of the way and, can you believe it, passes along the end of our garden.
+It follows the course of the River Spey for much of the way and, can you believe it, passed along the end of our garden when we lived up there for years.
 I only mention that for street-cred and authority…

 Moray By The Sea